-This hack is for the standard Campbell Jacket (no peplum or collar) with snaps, buttons, or velcro.
+This hack is for the standard Campbell Jacket (pattern now retired) with snaps, buttons, or velcro.
 Save on fabric and make a cute light jacket from just a single layer!
-I suggest sizing down (and adding length to bring it to the correct height size) if making it from stretchy knit fabric.
+I suggest sizing down the width (size blending to the correct height size if necessary) if making it from stretchy knit fabric.

 The sleeve hem allowance can be whatever you prefer, it does not need to be the same as the other edges.